THE GALAH STIMULATES JOY – Metaphor oil painting Galahs flight

 In the best way, I know how there is no way I would knowingly disrespect a people group who I dearly love.
 I study, at my own pace and these studies unmask a deeper honor toward these dear marginalized people.
-That sentiment is embedded in me borrowing their creative intelligence to partner with my western cultured photorealism painting.
+My sentiment is embedded in borrowing their creative intelligence.
+Dot painting is partnered with western culture photorealism.

 I have a lot to learn as I embed what I learn crossing the bridge of understanding from my culture into the indigenous cultures of the world.

 I call this my Godly inheritance and I look forward to experiencing their offerings in heaven where there is no fear, hatred, prejudice or offense to darken what God created to be good.